vinnybellack/dolibarr-erp-evaluation/README.md

 ## Repository Overview

 This GitHub repository serves as a comprehensive documentation and research project focused on evaluating the open-source **Dolibarr ERP and CRM system**.
-It is prepared by Vinod Balakrishnan for internal use at TEMS Tech Solutions, covering module-wise capabilities, workflows, integration patterns, benefits, limitations, and options for cloud vs. self-hosted setup.
+It is prepared by Vinod Balakrishnan for internal use at a company, covering module-wise capabilities, workflows, integration patterns, benefits, limitations, and options for cloud vs. self-hosted setup.

 ---